Resources for Students

 You will find information about the various departments and programs of study here at UNA at the Office of the Vice President for Academic Affairs & Provost.
 You can read a message from UNA's Provost on the Academic Affairs home page and follow the links to learn more about the different department and programs.

-Ms. Laura K. Reese, Administrative Assistant
+Ms. Gloria K. Michael, Administrative Assistant

 You can find bus schedules, sign up for emergency alerts, check campus policies, and explore other related programs and information on the Campus Police homepage.
 Another helpful service provided by the Campus Police is the handling of Lost and Found items.
 Don't hesitate to call on the Campus Police if you are in need of their services.